12. Processing Data in Groups

 True Positive |

-There are, fortunately, some more meaningful measures in the case where class 1 less frequently occurring and where mispredicting it is considered more hazardous than making an inaccurate prediction with respect to class 0 (most will agree that it is better to be surprised by a vino mis-labelled as bad, than be disappointed with a highly recommended product where we have already built some expectations around it; not getting diagnosed with COVID-19 where we actually are sick can be more dangerous for the people around us than being forced to stay at home where it turned out to be only some mild headache after all; and so forth).
+There are, fortunately, some more meaningful measures in the case where class 1 is less prevalent and where mispredicting it is considered more hazardous than making an inaccurate prediction with respect to class 0.
+After all, most will agree that it is better to be surprised by a vino mislabelled as bad, than be disappointed with a highly recommended product where we have already built some expectations around it.
+Further, getting a virus infection not recognised where we are genuinely sick can be more dangerous for the people around us than being asked to stay at home with nothing but a headache.

-Thus, in 73% cases, when a classifier labels a vino as bad, it is actually undrinkable.
+When a classifier labels a vino as bad, in 58% of cases it is veritably undrinkable.

-Recall (sensitivity, hit rate, or true positive rate) – If the true class is 1, what is the probability that the classifier will detect it?
+Recall (sensitivity, hit rate, or true positive rate) addresses the question: If the true class is 1, what is the probability that the classifier will detect it?

-F-measure (or \(F_1\)-measure), is the harmonic mean of precision and recall in the case where we had rather have them aggregated into a single number
+The F measure (or \(F_1\) measure), is the harmonic[6] mean of precision and recall in the case where we would rather have them aggregated into a single number:

 C[1,1]/(C[1,1]+0.5*C[0,1]+0.5*C[1,0]) # F